Supporting the development of new approaches to art making and engaging publics through a regional residency.

 Mt Alexander Shire Council, and Bendigo Venue and Events.

-We value your residency proposition if it meets a relational and / or participatory investigation and public proposition relevant to the Weird Sanctuaries theme.
-We welcome proposals from emergent to established, regional and urban artists across theatre, live arts, dance, sound, installation, visual art and other experimental or transdisciplinary practices.
+We welcomed proposals from emergent to established, regional and urban artists across theatre, live arts, dance, sound, installation, visual art and other experimental or transdisciplinary practices.

-In response to the COVID19 context for this year’s residencies, Punctum is asking you to propose your own ‘weird sanctuary’ by asking three questions…
+In response to the COVID19 context for this year’s residencies, Punctum asked artists to propose their own ‘weird sanctuary’ by asking three questions…

 1. WHO WILL GATHER TOGETHER HERE AFTER…?
-We are encouraging you to take a transdisciplinary approach … involve your baker, astronomer, environmental researcher, scientist, Phd student, health professional, small aircraft pilot, dog trainer, farmer, deliverer - someone who will inform and transform your approach to your creative proposition.
+We are encouraging you to take a transdisciplinary approach … involve your baker, astronomer, environmental researcher, scientist, Phd student, health professional, small aircraft pilot, dog trainer, farmer, deliverer - someone who will inform and transform your approach so together you arrive at a creative proposition.

 2. HOW WILL WE GATHER HERE AFTER …?
 We are encouraging you to think about your approach to public participation and audience gathering … how will you; involve people passing by, the invitation of intimate / small and specific groups of people, invite people into healthy indoor spaces or outdoor spaces, rethink the aesthetics of touch or technology in public realm; how these ways of gathering play into the subject of your work.